 Simple English definitions for legal terms

-Read a random definition: black cap
+Read a random definition: informal application

 A floating easement is when someone gives permission for someone else to use a part of their land, but they don't say exactly where that part is.
 This can happen when they're not sure where to put something like a water line.
 However, courts don't like floating easements because they can cause confusion.
 Eventually, the exact location of the easement will be decided, and the court will use how the land was used after the easement was granted to figure out where it is.